2023 Bissell Centre West Renovations

 A SPACE FOR…

-Our new Community Space is a safe and supportive environment that provides opportunities for reflection, healing, and reconciliation, which is critical to building hope for the future.
+Our Community Space is a safe and supportive environment that provides opportunities for reflection, healing, and reconciliation, which is critical to building hope for the future.

-Our new Community Space is designed to facilitate personal and community development.
+Our Community Space is designed to facilitate personal and community development.
 The layout allows for more high-quality programs and fewer barriers in order to nurture a strong culture.

-Our new Community Space was designed with all people in mind.
+Our Community Space was designed with all people in mind.
 No matter who they are, what they’ve been through, or where they are on their journey—we have space for everyone.